Marko-M/lamp-vhost-manager/README.md

 Easily manage LAMP name based virtual hosts for your web development projects.

+For more details you can visit [my article at Inchoo.net](http://inchoo.net/tools-frameworks/easily-manage-lamp-name-based-virtual-hosts/).

 Features
 --------
 * Two modes of operation, add and remove project